osmandapp/docs/content/osmand/plugins/nautical-charts.md

 {% default %}

 With the purchase of Nautical service completed, the Nautical plugin can be enabled.
-The plugin is an autonomous functionality, which if enabled, provides more maps for download, adds the Boat profile, and enables the Boat navigation.
+The plugin is an autonomous functionality, which if enabled, provides more maps for download, adds Nautical map style to all profiles, adds the Boat profile, and enables the Boat navigation.

 ![Nautical maps plugin Android](/assets/images/plugins/nautical-charts/plugin_nautical_android.png) ![Nautical maps plugin iOS](/assets/images/plugins/nautical-charts/plugin_nautical_ios.png)